talentTanel/intCSVmainGUI/README.md

 # intCSVmainGUI
-GUI for the internship sensor works.
-Reads CSV files containing at least time, pressure, and acceleration.

 To use first install required modules from 'requirements.txt' using ```pip install -r requirements.txt``` while in the same directory as the file.